Skip to main content

 Rice and Peas

-Staple side dish of rice cooked with red beans (not peas), coconut milk, thyme, and seasonings.
-Served with nearly every meal.
-Perfectly seasoned and aromatic.
+The everyday side: rice cooked with red beans (despite the name, not peas), coconut milk, thyme, and seasoning.
+It turns up alongside nearly every meal.

 Curried Goat